 N. smilesii: a very widespread species that grows on the plateau mountains of the north-eastern region, called Isaan.
 It can be found from 200 up to 1300 mt.
 Nepenthes anamensis is a synonym.
 Report (Phu Kradung).
 Description.
 Wikipedia.

 N. suratensis: from the coastal savannas of the Suratthani province.
 It entered in cultivation as N. “tiger Surat”.
 Close to extinction within the Country.
 Description.
 Gallery.
 Wikipedia.
 Conservation.

 N. thai: from the mountains of the Narathiwat province, at the border with Malaysia, at about 500 mt altitude.
 It entered in cultivation with the nickname “sp.
 Narathiwat”.
 No other species grow at the same locations.
-Closely related to N. benstonei.
 Description.
 Photo.
 Wikipedia.

 Hybrids: on the market you might find many hybrids called N. mirabilis x “tiger”.
 First of all, make sure that the seeds of these hybrids were taken from the wild, otherwise they could be anything.
 Then just check the above list, and as long as you know the province of origin, you know what hybrid you have.

 N. kampotiana: Kampot, a province in the south, is the place that gives the name to the species.
-The distribution of this plant starts on the coast of the Trat province in Thailand and proceeds along the western Cambodian coast.
-Its presence beyond Kampot and in southern Vietnam is still doubtful.
+The distribution of this plant starts on the coast of the Trat province in Thailand and proceeds along the western Cambodian coast, until southern Vietnam.
 Gallery.

 N. smilesii: the Cambodian colonies of this species have been found in the south of the Country, from sea level up to 800 mt.
 Gallery.

 N. smilesii: here is where its synonym, N. anamensis, was first found and described, on the Annamite Range, near Dalat.
-The species has been reported to grow in both central and southern Vietnam, up to 1500 mt.
+The species has been reported to grow in southern Vietnam, up to 1500 mt.